Malou-A/PredApp/README.md

 This app is created to be able to visualize the result of predictions done with models trained to segment nuclei, cell and lysosome.
 If a prediction is wrong the user may edit the label, and obtain new labels to continue train the models and improve them.

+**Program is still under construction and some bugs are to be fixed in the drawing window**

 ## Installation

 In your terminal type: